Every once in a while I take a look at certain mortgage products I see advertised to determine if they make any sense for homeowners.

 Especially if inflation comes along anytime soon.
 If it does, your mortgage money will be even cheaper, which strengthens the argument not to pay it down in a hurry.

-Of course, if you’re simply investing your money in a CD or a similar savings account that yields a dismal 1% or so, paying down the mortgage quicker make senses.
+Of course, if you’re simply investing your money in a CD or a similar savings account that yields a dismal 1% or less, paying down the mortgage quicker make senses.

-But if you invest in stocks and other higher-yielding securities, there’s an argument to pay the mortgage down a bit more slowly (traditionally) as well.
+But if you invest in stocks and other higher-yielding securities, there’s an argument to pay the mortgage down a bit more slowly (via a traditional 30-year fixed) as well.

-While companies always make it sound like paying off your mortgage as quickly as possible is the best deal out there, it’s not always the case for every individual borrower.
+While mortgage companies always make it sound like paying off your home loan as quickly as possible is the best deal out there, it’s not always the case for every individual borrower.

-Finally, keep in mind that this program is not really unique.
-It’s just a short-term, fixed mortgage that you can find with pretty much any bank or lender out there.
+Finally, keep in mind that this program from Star Financial is not really unique.
+It’s just a short-term, fixed-rate mortgage you can find with pretty much any bank or lender out there.